roshen89/betPawa-wallet/README.md

 ## betPawa-wallet-proto

-    Has proto file(.proto), Generated Stubs and Domains shared by BPWC and BPWS.
+    Has proto file(.proto), Generated Stubs and Domains shared by BetPawaWalletClient and BetPawaWalletServer.

 ---